pelkmanslab/bio325-intro-to-tissuemaps/TissueMaps_Intro.md

 ---
-title: TissueMaps
+title: 'TissueMAPS'
-subtitle: BIO325: Systems dynamics in cell and developmental biology
+subtitle: 'BIO325: Systems dynamics in cell and developmental biology'
-author: Riccardo Murri & Joel Lüthi
+author: 'Riccardo Murri & Joel Lüthi'
 ---

 ## Administration
     * Divide into two groups for the course
         * Group 1 goes to the Pelkmans Lab first
         * Group 2 goes to the Brunner Lab first:
             * Group 2 is divided into sub-groups Fly & Yeast

 ## Learning Objectives

     * At the end of the day, you will be able to:
         1. Understand the use-case for TissueMaps
         2. Use TissueMaps to process your image data
         3. Process single cell measurements using python
         4. Create plots of your data using python

 ## What Will We Do Today?

     *  9:20 - 10:00	Upload data to TissueMaps
                       & start processing it
     * 10:20 - 11:30	Image processing &
                     cell segmentation in TissueMaps
     * 12:30 - 13:15	Using machine learning & downloading data
     * 13:15 - 13:45	Intro to Python
     * 14:00 - 14:45	Data processing
     * 14:45 - 15:00	Discussing data processing
     * 15:15 - 16:00	Plotting data
     * 16:00 - 16:30	Discussing plotting & wrap up

 ## Motivation for Doing Image Analysis
 ![de Groot et al., 2018](./images/CRISPR_Paper.png)

 ## What is TissueMaps
     * Cloud platform for image viewing & analysis
     * Scalable & interactive
     * Accessible by web browser

 ## Your Jupyter Notebook & TissueMaps Server
     * Get one sheet with instructions & passwords per 2 people

 ## Creating a New Experiment in TissueMaps
 ![](./images/TissueMaps_NewExperiment.png)